Chart Color Schemes

 Kensington features high concentrations of group households and lone person households, with a higher-than-average median household size

 Family households constitute 56.3% of all households, including 20.1% couples with children, 27.1% couples without children, and 7.5% single parent families.
-Non-family households make up the remaining 43.7%, comprising 34.9% lone person households and 8.8% group households.
-The median household size is 2.1 people, which is larger than the Greater Melbourne average of 1.8.
+Non-family households comprise the remaining 43.7%, with lone person households at 34.9% and group households making up 8.8%.
+The median household size is 2.1 people, larger than the Greater Melbourne average of 1.8.

 Frequently Asked Questions - Households